 - Retargeting customers: with the help of Cookies you will have the ability to target your potential customers and shower them with retargeting ads and offers to tempt them to make repurchases.

 - Boost your product: we have different means to make our product reach the potential customer.
 Providing a link redirecting to the shop page can help in attaining customers.

-Exposure to the digital world will bring in great advantage like you know, being available 365 days a year will indeed mitigate the fewer sales experience that you had in the past years.
-Paving way to the visitors that are more likely to buy from you is indeed a dream come true.
+Exposure to the digital world will bring in great advantages you know, being available 365 days a year will indeed mitigate the fewer sales experience that you had in the past years.
+Paving the way for the visitors that are more likely to buy from you is indeed a dream come true.

 Now you’ve got a thought for moving into the eCommerce world, let’s see where you need to concentrate to get stuff done:

 Since you have come up with an eCommerce store idea which is a big step, you have to determine which platform will best suit your online store.
 Today, there are various open-source eCommerce platforms available from which you can choose the best one that meets your need.

 A question normally comes up whether you have to create your own online store or sell the product in a marketplace that is already successful.
 This totally depends on what type of product you are going to sell.
 To understand which suits best for you, get insights from the in-store customers to know the shopping behavior of your target audience.

 Either way, if you are considering creating your own eCommerce store by choosing an already developed marketplace, you will have to:

 - Buy a domain name

 - Select a hosting provider